Recent incidents

 Tax debts, even one dong is a violation

-The principle of American law is that failing to pay enough taxes in the previous year will be considered tax debt for the asset owner.
-Applied to businesses, a tax debt of nearly 1 million VND, lawyer Toản believes that this amount may seem small at first, but if including the overdue interest over the past 11 years, the debt amount will certainly not stop at 1 million VND.
-According to Associate Professor Dr. Đinh Trọng Thịnh, Academy of Finance, a financial economic expert, taxes are the highest legal regulations that contribute to the state budget, which every individual and business with revenue and profit must pay.
+The principle of American law is that failing to pay sufficient taxes in the previous year will result in the property owner being considered as having tax debts.
+Applied to businesses, a tax debt of nearly 1 million VND may seem small, but if including overdue interest over the past 11 years, the debt amount certainly does not stop at 1 million VND.
+According to Associate Professor Dr. Đinh Trọng Thịnh from the Academy of Finance, a financial economic expert, taxes are the highest legal regulations that contribute to the state budget, which every individual and business with revenue and profit must pay.
 In principle, businesses and their legal representatives must calculate, declare, and comply with tax payment obligations.

-Associate Professor Dr. Thịnh explained that simply put, the temporary exit suspension or customs enforcement decisions related to tax debts aim to ensure the rule of law for businesses and entrepreneurs who have established businesses and are legal representatives of those businesses, placing the rule of law as a top priority.
-The tax debt notifications and enforcement measures are sent many times to the businesses during that time.
+Associate Professor Dr. Thịnh explained that simply put, the decisions to temporarily suspend exit or customs enforcement related to tax debts aim to ensure the rule of law for businesses and entrepreneurs who have established businesses and are legal representatives of those businesses, placing the rule of law as a top priority.
+The tax debt notifications and enforcement are sent many times to the business during that time.
 The legal representative of the unit cannot be unaware or think that a small amount is not worth paying attention to.
 I believe there should be no distinction or leniency for cases of overdue tax debts like this.

 Who is responsible for the delay in tax refunds?